Virgin Media TV deals review

 Unusually for an ISP, Virgin offer their broadband without insisting that customers also take their phone line and offer 12-month minimum contracts.

-The entry-level service is the fastest of all providers, offering speeds up to 100Mb.
-While their top end package, Vivid 300 proudly holds the title for the UK's fastest broadband service.
+The entry-level service offers speeds up to 50Mb, while their top end package Vivid 300 proudly holds the title for the UK's fastest broadband service.

 |Broadband||Contract term||Upfront price||Monthly price|

 |Vivid 50||12 months||£20||£27

 for 12 mths,

 |Vivid 300||12 months||£20||£42